• Skip to main content

 This dual fuel generator produces up to 11,000 watts of surge power and 8,300 watts of running power on gasoline.
 A 6.6 gallon fuel tank keeps the engine running at 50% load for up to 8.5 hours.
 Switch to propane, and power drops to 9,500 watts of peak power and 7,500 watts of running power.
 Runtime varies depending on the size of tank you use.
 A 47 inch hose is included, so you should have no trouble hooking up either a 20 or 40 lb. tank.
 This portable generator is CARB approved, and it comes with an electric starter.

-The inverter doesn’t have a pure sine wave output, so you should avoid using electronics with this generator.
+The inverter doesn’t have a pure sine wave output, so you should avoid using electronics with this portable generator.
 That said, it offers a range of options for connection to appliances, homes and RVs:

 A ground connector is included for compliance with OSHA regulations.